koroeder/EL-energy-distance/README.md

 Expected_out2 uses
 > `python get_ELgraph.py > out.graph.log'

 followed by

 > `python ../../calc_Edist.py > out.dist.log'

-The ouotput files are the two distance matrix as csv files, and the pickeld and backup data for the second set of scripts.
+The output files are the two distance matrix as csv files, and the pickeld and backup data for the second set of scripts.